-This EE-note describes how to estimate power consumption on ADSP-2156x processors, which include a SHARC+® high-performance core and a multitude of peripherals, accelerators and high-speed Direct Memory Access (DMA) channels.
+This EE-note describes how to estimate power consumption on ADSP-2159x/SC59x processors, which include SHARC+® high-performance cores and a multitude of peripherals, accelerators, and high-speed Direct Memory Access (DMA) channels.
 These processors have multiple power and clock domains.
 This application note provides a simplified methodology for estimating the total System-on-Chip (SoC) power consumption depending on the amount of processor activity.

 Power estimates are based on design simulations and characterization data measured across power supply voltage, core and system clock frequency, and junction temperature (T_J).
-The power can vary widely depending on how the on-chip ADSP-2156x resources are used.
+The power can vary widely depending on how the on-chip ADSP-2159x/SC59x SHARC+® Processor resources are used.
 Thus, power consumption cannot be estimated accurately without an understanding of the components in use and the usage patterns for those components.
-By providing the usage parameters, board designers can obtain accurate consumption estimates to consider when developing power supply and thermal relief solutions for their ADSP-2156x-based products.
+By providing the usage parameters, board designers can obtain accurate consumption estimates for developing power supply and thermal relief solutions for their ADSP-2159x/SC59x SHARC+® Processor based products.

-See the following sections of the ADSP-2156x SHARC+ DSP Data Sheet^[1] for details specific to discussions throughout this EE-Note:
+See the following sections of the ADSP-2159x/SC59x SHARC+® Processors datasheet^[1] for details specific to discussions throughout this EE-Note:

-- See the Recommended Operating Conditions section for details regarding supported power supply ranges. - See the Electrical Characteristics and subsequent Total Internal Power Dissipation sections for details regarding current specifications.
+- See the Operating conditions section for details regarding supported power supply - See the Electrical Characteristics and subsequent Total Internal Power Dissipation sections for details regarding current specifications.

 In the associated file^[2] furnished with this EE-note, there is a convenient power calculator tool.
-This tool allows users to obtain a total power profile by populating the cells in a spreadsheet with data found both in the processor data sheet and as a result of calculations specific to the intended application.
-This document explains the cases where information in the power calculator is not in the data sheet.
+This tool allows users to obtain a total power profile by populating the cells in a spreadsheet with data found both in the processor data sheet and calculations specific to the intended application.
+This document explains the cases related to the information of the power calculator, not mentioned in the data sheet.